Prag8855/aab/content/guides/freelance-visa.md

 Your current [residence permit](/glossary/Aufenthaltstitel) might allow self-employment:

 - **[[Work visa]]** or **[[Blue Card]]**
-    Look on your *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
+    [Look on your *Zusatzblatt*](#who-needs-a-freelance-visa).
 Your work visa or Blue Card might let you work and freelance at the same time.
 Check your work contract; you might need your employer's permission to freelance.
 To freelance full-time, you need a freelance visa.[^44]
 - **[[Student visa]]**
-    Your student visa does not allow self-employment by default.
-The *[[Ausländerbehörde]]* can allow you to study and freelance at the same time.[^2]
+    Your student visa does not allow self-employment by default.[^54] The *[[Ausländerbehörde]]* can allow you to study and freelance at the same time.[^2]
 - **Other residence permits**
     If you live in Germany for a few years, you might have an unrestricted residence permit.
 It lets you do any kind of work you want.
 Check your *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* to see what you can do.
 - **[Permanent residence](/glossary/Niederlassungserlaubnis)** or **[EU](/glossary/European%20Union) citizenship**